 They’re also less expensive than UV lights and HEPA cleaners, which makes them an affordable option for whole-home air purification.

 Polarized media filters are also a very effective year-round solution, just like a HEPA system.
 The polarized media filter is at a lower price point and still captures a very high amount of particles at 97%.

 Breathe easy with help from Michael & Son.

-Whether you’re interested in a UV light, HEPA filter, polarized media filter, or all of the above, contact Michael & Son for a free, no-obligation estimate.
+Whether you’re interested in a UV light, HEPA filter, polarized media filter, or all of the above, contact Michael & Son for a no-obligation estimate.
 Not only is our work backed by thousands of 5-star reviews from happy customers, but we also offer excellent financing plans to help make your air quality improvement more easily affordable.
 For upfront prices and fast, reliable service, give us a call today!
 Select services are not available at all locations.
 Contact a location near you for service availability.